 Such is the case with singer/songwriter/multi-instrumentalist/composer/sound meditation facilitator Terra Naomi.

 Fifteen years into her life as a professional artist, Naomi finally feels like the full scope of her life up to this point is reflected in her creative pursuits.

 “I’ve always had all these different aspects of myself, and they haven’t always been compatible, so most of my life has been highly compartmentalized.
 The rare times when certain influences have come out of their little boxes and merged have been extraordinary.”

 One such time was in 2006, when Naomi wrote her song “Say It’s Possible,” inspired by Al Gore’s film An Inconvenient Truth.
 She wrote the song in the morning, posted a homemade YouTube video in the afternoon, and within a week, the video garnered millions of views, and took Naomi on an adventure that included her first album release, with Universal Music and Island Records, a solo performance at Wembley Stadium, and years of touring around the globe, from the US and Europe to faraway places like Kashmir and South Africa.

 Most recently, Naomi wrote the English adaptation of the lyrics for a new musical by Spanish composer Nacho Cano, opening in Madrid in September 2021.
 This five year process reignited her love of musicals, and in August of 2019 she began writing the book, lyrics, and score for her own musical, tentatively titled Electric.

-Naomi is also composing the score for her husband Scott Turner Schofield’s project Becoming a Man in 127 Easy Steps, a film adaptation of his award-winning theater show.
+Naomi is also composing the score for the film adaptation of her husband Scott Turner Schofield’s award-winning theater show, Becoming a Man in 127 Easy Steps, an official selection of the 2020 Tribeca Film Festival.